-Future detailed assessments of effectiveness for the current study will be based on updated analysis of flood frequency, hydraulic flow lines and flood risk management.
-In order to comply with current Corps guidance regarding risk and uncertainty (R&U), each of these assessments now require explicit consideration of the uncertainty, or level of confidence, in the data.
+Detailed assessments of effectiveness for the current study were based on updated analysis of flood frequency, hydraulic flow lines and flood risk management.
+In order to comply with current Corps guidance regarding risk and uncertainty, each of these assessments now require explicit consideration of the uncertainty, or level of confidence, in the data.
 The various uncertainties will be incorporated into the Flood Damage Reduction Analysis (HEC-FDA) model and used to calculate the expected damage, confidence bands and the risk-based reliability.
 Such risk-based assessments typically include long-term risks and conditional non-exceedance assessments.